jjchavanne/prisma-cloud-acct-onboarding/README.md

 - Relevant Cloud Account credentials required

 ### 1.2 - Building Infrastructure
-Follow the relevant Hashicorp Terraform *'Build Infrastructure'* learn tutorial.
+Follow the relevant Hashicorp Terraform ***'Build Infrastructure'*** & ***'Change Infrastructure'*** learn tutorials.
 Once you have successfully built some infrastructure, you can move on to the 2nd objective of onboarding a Cloud Account into Prisma Cloud.

 ## 2 - <a name="head2"></a> Onboarding Cloud Accounts